 The first trial before Judge Grillo is the first in a series of bellwether tests, beginning with a case the Zantac plaintiffs selected.
 Next up will be a case the defendants selected scheduled to begin February 6, 2023.
 The next two are scheduled for May 1, 2023 and August 7, 2023.

 What is Zantac?

-Ranitidine hydrochloride is used to treat ulcers in the stomach and/or intestines, and also to prevent conditions in which the stomach produces too much acid, such as Zollinger-Ellison syndrome and gastroesophageal reflux disease (GERD).
-Zantac is manufactured and marketed by Sanofi, a French multinational pharmaceutical company headquartered in Paris.
+Ranitidine hydrochloride is used to treat gastroesophageal reflux disease (GERD), ulcers in the stomach and/or intestines, and also to prevent conditions in which the stomach produces too much acid, such as Zollinger-Ellison syndrome, peptic ulcer disease, and acid reflux.

 Global health regulators in Europe and the United States have begun to warn that Zantac contains a cancer-causing ingredient called NDMA.

 It has been reported that the levels of cancer-causing NDMA are anywhere from 3,000 to 26,000 times higher than the legally allowable limit set by the FDA.

 What is the Evidence that Zantac Causes Cancer?

 In at least two studies, one in 2004 by the National Cancer Institute and another in 2016 by Teng Zeng and William A. Mitch of Stanford University, researchers found potential links between generic ranitidine products and certain types of cancer.